po1sigala/live/01-Class-Content/17-CS/01-Activities/06-Stu_Stacks/README.md

 ## Acceptance Criteria

-* It's done when we run the tests for the Stack class and the defined tests pass.
+* It's done when we run the tests for the `Stack` class and the defined tests pass.

 ---

-## 💡 Hint(s)
+## 💡 Hints

-* What array methods can be used to implement a stack?
+* Which array methods can be used to implement a stack?

-* What do the unit test descriptions tell us about what methods we need?
+* What do the unit test descriptions tell us about which methods we need?

 ## 🏆 Bonus

-If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:
+If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-  * What are the features and uses cases for other data structures?
+* What are some other data structures?
+Think about what their use cases might be.

-* Use [Google](https://www.google.com) or another search engine to research the above.
+Use [Google](https://www.google.com) or another search engine to research the above.

 ---
-2020 © YEAR Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.